Iryna Kravchenko Iryna KravchenkoChief Editor

 Bespoke software offers solutions adapted to your business specifics.
 Most often, it is used in the following fast-growing niches:

-Highly successful market giants commonly prefer custom (or heavily customized) solutions — for instance, Amazon, eBay, YouTube, Netflix, Uber, etc.
+Highly successful market giants commonly prefer custom (or heavily customized) solutions — for instance, Amazon, eBay, YouTube, Netflix, Uber, etc. Their differentiators come from AI-powered recommendation engines, pricing algorithms, logistics optimization, personalization models.
+These companies are not just custom-software users — they are AI-native platforms.

 Custom software costs

 Custom software development is more expensive than readymade software and takes more time to implement.
-But there is no universal method for determining the total cost of ownership.
+However, there is no universal method for determining the total cost of ownership.
 The following factors usually affect the price:

 The cumulative cost of all these elements during the software lifecycle determines the final cost of owning a custom platform.
 It is clear that we are talking about both relatively small and completely astronomical amounts.